top of page

 Written Prescription Terms & Conditions

-At The Ealing Vet, we are happy to provide you with a written prescription for your pet's chronic medication or parasite prevention, allowing you to buy the products online.
-Written prescription requests are signposted to and must be submitted via our written prescription request form.
-Please ensure that you have read through the information below before requesting a written prescription.
+At The Ealing Vet, we are happy to provide written prescriptions for your pet’s long-term medication and parasite prevention, allowing you to purchase these products online.
+All prescription requests must be submitted via our written prescription request form.
+By submitting a request, you confirm that you have read and understood the terms below.

 Purpose and Design of Written Prescriptions